matrix-org/matrix-spec/content/client-server-api/modules/third_party_invites.md

 There are a number of privacy and trust implications to this module.

-It is important for user privacy that leaking the mapping between a matrix user ID and a third party identifier is hard.
-In particular, being able to look up all third party identifiers from a matrix user ID (and accordingly, being able to link each third party identifier) should be avoided wherever possible.
-To this end, the third party identifier is not put in any event, rather an opaque display name provided by the identity server is put into the events.
-Clients should not remember or display third party identifiers from invites, other than for the use of the inviter themself.
+It is important for user privacy that leaking the mapping between a matrix user ID and a third-party identifier is hard.
+In particular, being able to look up all third-party identifiers from a matrix user ID (and accordingly, being able to link each third-party identifier) should be avoided wherever possible.
+To this end, the third-party identifier is not put in any event, rather an opaque display name provided by the identity server is put into the events.
+Clients should not remember or display third-party identifiers from invites, other than for the use of the inviter themself.

 Homeservers are not required to trust any particular identity server(s).